getzlab/rnaseqc/README.md

                                         longer than this threshold are
                                         discarded.
 Default: 100Kb

-      --samples=[SAMPLES]               Set the number of samples to take when computing fragment sizes.
+      --fragment-samples=[SAMPLES]      Set the number of samples to take when computing fragment sizes.
 Requires the
                                         --bed argument.
 Default: 1,000,000

       --low-quality=[QUALITY]           Set the lower bound on read quality.
                                         Reads below this number are counted as low quality BUT ARE STILL USED IN COUNTS.
-See --exon-quality to discard
+See --mapping-quality to discard
                                         reads based on quality.
 Default: 255

-      --exon-quality=[QUALITY]          Set the lower bound on read quality for exon coverage counting.
+      --mapping-quality=[QUALITY]       Set the lower bound on read quality for exon coverage counting.
 Reads below this
                                         number are excluded from coverage
                                         metrics.
 Default: 255

-      --exon-mismatch=[MISMATCHES]      Set the maximum number of allowed mismatches between a read and the
+      --base-mismatch=[MISMATCHES]      Set the maximum number of allowed mismatches between a read and the
                                         reference sequence.
 Reads with more than
                                         this number of mismatches are excluded